zlash/kwyjibo/README.md

 }
 ```

+###Migration from standard Express

 If you want to use the standard Express route method signature, instead of just receiving the `context` object (useful to migrate classic Express apps to Kwyjibo), you can use the `@ExpressCompatible` decorator and create methods like this:

 ```
 @Get("/somewhere)
 @ExpressCompatible()
-myExpressCompatibleAction(req: Express.Request, res: Express.Response, next: Function) {
+myExpressCompatibleAction(req: Express.Request, res: Express.Response, next: Function): void {
 	// do something
 }
 ```

-###Custom mount conditions
+##Custom mount conditions

 If you want to mount controllers conditionally, you can use the `@MountCondition` decorator.

 ###Dev environment
 When the node app is started with the environment variable `NODE_ENV = development`, every controller that doesn't have it's root endpoint mapped to an action will autogenerate an index with links to every action available at that endpoint.